Vinnovera/vinnovera.github.io/README.markdown

 If you are lazy, you can skip step 6-10 and run `sh publish.sh`

+## Update theme

+The theme is in its own github repo located at: https://github.com/Vinnovera/theme.
+Everytime you make changes there, you need to update the site with the following steps:

+1. Pull the theme with `git submodule foreach git pull origin master`
+2. Reinstall the theme with `rake install['vinnoveraTheme']` and say yes!
+3. Publish the changes (`rake generate && rake deploy`) or preview (`rake preview`)

+If you are lazy you can just run `sh preview_theme.sh` or `sh deploy_theme.sh`.

 ## Preview

 If you run `rake preview` you can watch the site with changes in real-time, locally at http://localhost:4000